Enjoy the Water This Summer

-A basic knowledge of swimming is enough to enjoy a day in the water.
+Basic knowledge of swimming is enough to enjoy a day in the water.
 You might only know how to dog paddle, but it’s enough to stay safe in shallow waters.

 Water, however, offers us a lot more than just a good float.
-It’s also amazing recreation, like paddle boarding or surfing.
+It’s also amazing recreation, like paddleboarding or surfing.
 If you don’t know how to surf, you should use this summer to learn.
 Take surfing lessons in Waikiki, until you can ride the waves like a master.

 4. Learn How to Snorkel

-Snorkeling allows you to experience the sights of the ocean, without the danger and equipment of deep sea diving.
+Snorkeling allows you to experience the sights of the ocean, without the danger and equipment of deep-sea diving.
 All you need for snorkeling is a mask and a breathing tube that sticks out of the water.

 Paddle face down at your leisure, and enjoy the ocean sights below you.
 No one should snorkel without a basic class, since even something so simple sometimes goes very wrong, so use this summer to check it out.